yuku181/camelia/README.md

 ### Web UI Mode

-1. Start the API server:
+1. Start the API server, make sure to use the correct environment:

     ```bash
     python api.py